Have you poked around the Common Application lately?

 Because just as your homeschool years were filled with listening to your kid and trusting your instincts, representing them in the Common App asks you to do the same.

 And that’s what comes naturally to you.
 So read on for the specifics but promise you won’t let go of your awesome homeschooling (or is it parenting?) instincts.

 Make sure you know what each college wants from a homeschooler.
 Call.
 Check their website.
 See if there is a specified homeschool admissions counselor at each school.
 Each institution is unique in what they want to see and how they prefer to see it.

-Become familiar with the Common Application.
-You will then view the process from an applicant’s perspective.
-Within your Common App Practice Account, assign yourself as Counselor and Teacher Recommender, using different email addresses, if you prefer.
+Become familiar with the Common Application by creating a practice account.
+Create an account as “Parent or Other Adult” and you will then view the process from an applicant’s perspective.
+Within your Common App Practice Account, assign yourself as Counselor and Teacher Recommender, using different email addresses if you prefer.
 This allows you to understand the process from those perspectives.

 In the Education Section, the applicant must select “Homeschooled” as their current secondary school; this will be located at the bottom of the drop-box.
 Also in the Education Section, they will add your name/title.
 To officially invite you, however, they need to go to the FERPA/Recommenders section in “My Colleges.”
 They MUST release authorization before inviting you.
 Once they click on “Invite Recommenders” a box will open.
 Be sure they select you as Counselor, include your email, and click “Send Invite.”
 Once you receive the email, you will have access to the Counselor Section.

 The following responses are suggestions.
 If they don’t reflect your homeschool, that’s fine!
 Most answers can be n/a if you choose.
 In fact, if a question doesn’t have a red asterisk, you are not required to answer it.